cae-west/PagebyPage-API/docs/tutorials/track-progress.md

-# Tutorial: Update a journal entry page number
+# Tutorial: Update a journal entry

 This tutorial demonstrates the operations to call to update the page number of an existing journal entry in the service.